Hyperbolic sector

 A hyperbolic sector is a region of the Cartesian plane bounded by a hyperbola and two rays from the origin to it.
 For example, the two points (a, 1/a) and (b, 1/b) on the rectangular hyperbola xy = 1, or the corresponding region when this hyperbola is re-scaled and its orientation is altered by a rotation leaving the center at the origin, as with the unit hyperbola.
 A hyperbolic sector in standard position has a = 1 and b > 1.

-The argument of hyperbolic functions is the hyperbolic angle, which is defined as the signed area of a hyperbolic sector of the standard hyperbola xy = 1.
-This area is evaluated using natural logarithm.
+The signed area of the hyperbolic sector is used to define the hyperbolic angle, which is analogous to how the area of a circular sector defines a circular angle.

+In other words, the hyperbolic angle is the argument of hyperbolic functions in the same way that the circular angle is the argument of circular functions.

 Hyperbolic triangle

 Hyperbolic triangle (yellow) and hyperbolic sector (red) corresponding to hyperbolic angle u, to the rectangular hyperbola (equation y = 1/x).
 The legs of the triangle are √2 times the hyperbolic cosine and sine functions.